Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to setup Azure Alerts for Service Fabric Windows node performance counters.md

-# How to Setup Azure Alerts for Service Fabric Node Performance Counters
+# How to setup Azure Alerts for Service Fabric Windows node performance counters

 ## Overview

-This troubleshooting guide describes setting up Azure Alerts based on Service Fabric node performance counter using Windows Azure Diagnostics (WAD) and [Custom Metrics](https://docs.microsoft.com/azure/azure-monitor/essentials/metrics-custom-overview).
+This troubleshooting guide describes setting up Azure Alerts based on Service Fabric Windows node performance counters using Windows Azure Diagnostics (WAD) and [Custom Metrics](https://docs.microsoft.com/azure/azure-monitor/essentials/metrics-custom-overview).

 Custom Metrics are configured via WadCfg and require the use of System Managed Identity.
 See [Sending guest OS metrics using Azure Resource Manager](https://docs.microsoft.com/azure/azure-monitor/essentials/collect-custom-metrics-guestos-resource-manager-vmss).
 As noted in link above, there may be costs associated with setting up custom metrics.
 See 'Custom Metrics' in [Azure Monitor Pricing](https://azure.microsoft.com//pricing/details/monitor/).